 In an effort to practice what I preach, I examine my own motives, desires and behaviors.
 This focus is essential for growth as both a fellow human and a professional.
 This kind of honesty creates an optimal therapeutic environment for clients to explore themselves and be the person they wish to be.

-I bring several years of training, personal experience, and insight to my clients.
+I bring years of training, personal experience, and insight to my clients.
 I completed my Doctorate of Psychology (Psy.D.) in Clinical Psychology at Nova Southeastern University in Fort Lauderdale, FL.
-Shortly thereafter, I became a licensed psychologist in the state of New York (NY License #021771).
+I am a licensed psychologist in the state of New York (NY License #021771).

-I have worked with adults in inpatient civil/forensic hospitals and in correctional settings.
-I am currently a psychologist for the Intensive Outpatient Treatment Service at NYC Health + Hospitals/Kings County.
+I have worked with adults in outpatient facilities, inpatient civil/forensic hospitals and in correctional settings.
+I am currently the program lead for the Intensive Outpatient Treatment Program and Director of Externship Training - Adult Track at NYC Health + Hospitals/Kings County.